 Yeast Dermatitis or Malassezia dermatitis

 Malassezia dermatitis is a common skin disease in dogs caused by a yeast that is normally found on the skin.
 Under normal circumstances these organisms don’t cause a problem, however if your dog is immunocompromised or the skin becomes compromised, these organisms can proliferate and cause disease.
-CanineCare Probiotic may be of benefit for treating minor conditions.
+CanineCare Probiotic is intended to treat or prevent minor conditions of this nature.

 As with all skin conditions we recommend a diagnosis by your vet.
 Some clinical signs of a yeast skin infection are crusty, flaky skin, itching and redness, chronic or recurrent outer ear infections and a musty odour.